All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dell a verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked why.
+What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Benghazi, the truth became a web of lies.

-From Prologue Projects and Pushkin Industries, this is Fiasco Benghazi.
+From Prologue Projects and Pushkin Industries, this is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Welcome to the Sean Hannity show.
+Welcome to the Sean Hannity Show.

-But Sean deserves a day off because after all, it's Super Bowl weekend and he's as sick as you and I are of this impeachment nonsense, a charade, a farce.
+But Sean deserves a day off because, after all, it's Super Bowl weekend and he's as sick as you and I are of this impeachment nonsense, a charade, a farce.

-And you know, it continues today, even though it's over, really.
+And, you know, it continues today, even though it's over, really.

 I mean, they don't have the votes to call new witnesses.